 - Alongside the Comprehensive Agreement for the Avoidance of Double Taxation (CDTA) effective since 24 October 2011, Hong Kong also signed an Investment Promotion and Protection Agreement (IPPA) with the Netherlands in September 1993.

 Current Economic Situation

 Steady improvement in the labour market and rebound in asset prices have greatly encouraged domestic consumption, while soft energy prices, lower financing costs and higher corporate savings have underpinned investment in machinery and construction.
 Exports have also benefitted from a weak euro, although the potential impact is capped by the slow pace of EU recovery.
 Looking forward, business sentiment will remain largely positive, given the competitive euro and the modest increase in EU demand.
-Nonetheless, with the fading out of the knock-on effects from previous stimulus programmes, the Dutch economy will likely see similar pace of growth in 2017.
+Nonetheless, with the fading out of the knock-on effects from previous stimulus programmes, the Dutch economy will likely see slower pace of growth in 2018.

 The Netherlands is a member of the EU, and it follows EU's common external trade policy and measures.
 As a euro-zone member, it has also adopted the euro as its legal tender from 1 January 2002.
 As it now stands, a total of 19 EU members, namely Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain, has adopted the euro as their legal tender.